towolf/towolf.github.com/docs/PsychColorimetricData/DefaultPhotoreceptors.markdown

 for photoreceptor complements of various kinds.

 Available kinds
-  LivingHumanFovea \(Default\) \- Human foveal cones in the eye LivingHumanMelanopsinTsujimura2010 \- Estimate of melanopsin gc spectral sensitivity in living eye LivingDog \- Canine
+  LivingHumanFovea \(Default\) - Human foveal cones in the eye LivingHumanMelanopsinTsujimura2010 - Estimate of melanopsin gc spectral sensitivity in living eye LivingDog - Canine
-  GuineaPig \- Guinea pig in dish
+  GuineaPig - Guinea pig in dish

 See also:  FillInPhotoreceptors, PrintPhotoreceptors, RetIrradianceToIsoRecSec IsomerizationsInEyeDemo, IsomerizationsInDishDemo, ComputeCIEConeFundamentals, RodFundamentalTest, MelanopsinFundamentalTest.

-NOTES: Should probably update the parameters for LivingHumanFovea so that they produce the Stockman\-Sharpe fundamentals.
+NOTES: Should probably update the parameters for LivingHumanFovea so that they produce the Stockman-Sharpe fundamentals.
 This should be pretty straightforward, now that all the pieces are implemented as via ComputeCIEConeFundamentals.

 7/25/03  dhb  Wrote it.